syncfusion-content/blazor-docs/blazor/file-manager/search-from-physical-file-system-provider.md

 {% endhighlight %}
 {% endtabs %}

-**Step 2:** Access search response from model
+**Step 3:** Access search response from model

-To access the search Operations, you need physical model class files that have search operations methods.
+To access the search Operation, you need physical model class files that have search operation methods.
 So, create `Models` folder in `server` part of the application and include the the `PhysicalFileProvider.cs` and required base class from the [link](https://github.com/SyncfusionExamples/ej2-aspcore-file-provider/tree/master/Models) in the Models folder.

 In the following example, the **Search** operation is handled from physical service.